Cold-War-Project/CWP-Main/readme.md

-# Victoria 3: Cold War
+# Cold War Project: A Victoria 3 mod

 This mod is a work in progress.
 It aims to recreate the political and economic situation from the Paris Peace Treaties of 1947 through the late 20th century and in into the early 21st century.